quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/4A008---Terraform_-Up-and-Running_-Writing-Infrastructure-as-Code-OReilly-Media-2022/4turw_part07_Deploying_a_Sin.md

 Background context explaining the concept.
 The text provides instructions on how to test if the new EC2 instance is functioning correctly by making an HTTP request using `curl`.
 :p How can you verify that your EC2 instance is working?
 ??x
-You can verify that your EC2 instance is working by sending an HTTP request to its public IP address and port 8080, as shown in the example: `$ curl http://<EC2_INSTANCE_PUBLIC_IP>:8080`.
+You can verify that your EC2 instance is working by sending an HTTP request to its public IP address and port 8080, as shown in the example: `$curl http://<EC2_INSTANCE_PUBLIC_IP>:8080`.
 If it returns "Hello, World", the web server is running successfully.
 ??x

 ---